ROPA – RECORD OF PROCESSING ACTIVITIES

 RECORD OF PROCESSING ACTIVITIES SERVICES

-The General Data Protection Regulation obligates, as per Article 30 of the GDPR, written documentation and overview of procedures when personal data is processed.
+The General Data Protection Regulation obligates, as per Article 30, written documentation and overview of procedures when personal data is processed.
 Records of Processing Activities (ROPA) must include information about data processing, including data categories, the group of data subjects, the purpose of the processing and the data recipients.

-We have been creating ROPAs and Information Asset Registers for organisations since the GDPR was first introduced and have completed many of them in different industries.
+We have been creating ROPAs and Information Asset Registers for organisations since the GDPR was first introduced, and have completed many of them in different industries.